weipeng2k/dubbo-user-book-en/demos/async-call.md

 # Asynchronous Call

-Based on non-blocking NIO, the client can start parallel call to multiple remote services without explicitly starting mulithreads, which needs relatively fewer source.
+As dubbo is based on a non-blocking NIO network layer, the client can start parallel call to multiple remote services without explicitly starting mulithreads, which costs relatively fewer resources.

 ![/user-guide/images/future.jpg](../sources/images/future.jpg)